sinpantuflas/cnn-onzet/README.md

-# Onzet: A Custom CNN for Onset Detection
+# nA Custom CNN for Onset Detection
 This repository contains a MATLAB example for Onset Detection using a Convolutional Neural Network (CNN).
 The repository contains a matconvnet distribution for training/evaluation.

 ### Training and Testing Databases